XKCD Nerd Sniping.Math(s)

 Susskind Lectures Something a bit more conventional.
 For those who enjoy watching paint dry.
 Recommended.

 Britney Spears' Guide to Semiconductor Physics This is actually a serious physics site.

 QED - The Strange Theory of Light and Matter By Richard Feynman.
 An explanation of the quantum theory of light and matter aimed at a 'nontechnical' audience, from 1982.
-If you prefer to listen to the man himself the lectures can be found on YouTube in 8 parts.
+Available as a book, but if you prefer to listen to the man himself the lectures can be found on YouTube in 8 parts.

 The Meaning of Einstein's Equation by John Baez and Emory Bunn.
 An introduction to General relativity at an easily understandable level.

 Project Gutenberg Free books.
 But mostly old, with expired copyright.Free Stuff

 Spotify Free music.
 The free version has occasional interuptions between tracks by 30sec adverts.
 I originally used Grooveshark, but this is sadly deceased.
 Spotify has a useful 'Discover' option in the 'Browse' section, and this suggests artists to try based on those you already listened to.